 How is the condition treated?

-It is caused by bacteria and is usually sensitive to several antibiotics.
-A skin swab may be taken to confirm the identity of the organism and an antibiotic sensitivity test will determine the most suitable antibiotic, which usually can be administered by mouth.
+Since the condition is caused by bacteria, it is usually sensitive to several antibiotics.
 Some infections may require three to six weeks of treatment before the infection is under control.
-Antibacterial shampoos and ointments can be helpful in bringing about rapid control of the infection.
+Antibacterial shampoos, sprays, and spot-ons can be helpful in bringing about rapid control of the infection.

-The other essential part of treatment is stopping the cycle of itching and scratching which may have contributed to the Staphylococcal infection.
+The other essential part of treatment is stopping the cycle of itching and scratching which may have contributed to the staphylococcal infection.
 Other tests may be needed to determine the cause of itching.
-Frequently, more than one condition contributes to the itching.
+Often, more than one condition contributes to the itching.

 Is my dog contagious to me or to other pets?

-No. All dogs, cats, and people have Staphylococci living on the skin as a normal resident.
+No. All dogs, cats, and people have Staphylococcus living on the skin as a normal resident.
 The infection occurs only if the skin is damaged or there is an underlying medical condition.

-I finished treatment for Staphylococcal dermatitis two weeks ago, and now the infection is back.
+My dog finished treatment for staphylococcal dermatitis two weeks ago, and now the infection is back.
 Why is that?

 How successful is this?

-Desensitization therapy or "allergy shots" are rarely successful 100% of the time, in dogs or in people.
-Research has demonstrated that up to 77% of the dogs to respond well.
+Desensitization therapy or 'allergy shots' are not successful 100% of the time - in dogs or in people.
+Research has demonstrated that up to 77% of dogs to respond well to this treatment.
 Most dogs will remain on routine injections for the first one to two years and then less frequent injections may be attempted.

 The dog will require periodic treatment with antibiotics and medicated baths.
 This is not the most desirable approach because Staphylococcus will often develop resistance to the antibiotics.
 If this occurs, a change in the specific antibiotic used will be necessary.
 This will also involve more bacteriological tests and antibiotic sensitivity testing in order to establish another appropriate course of treatment.

-Bathe your dog in the medicated shampoo supplied every _________ days for a total of _______ baths.
-Allow it to remain on your dog's skin for at least five (5) minutes before rinsing thoroughly.
+____ Bathe your dog in the medicated shampoo supplied every _____________ days for a total of ___________ baths.
+Allow the shampoo to remain on your dog's skin for at least five minutes before rinsing thoroughly.

-Tablets have been prescribed to control itching.
+____ Tablets have been prescribed to control itching.
 Follow the instructions on the prescription label.
 Give the first dose ___________________.
 If these tablets cause your dog to drink or urinate excessively, please contact us.
 If this occurs, it will stop in a few days.
-We may adjust the dosage based on your pet's response.
+The dosage may be adjusted based on your pet's response.

 ____ Staphylococcal bacterin is to be given according to the following schedule: